-Growing up in an alcoholic family taught me how to be vigilant to my surroundings; how to manipulate others and how to be extraordinarily loyal.
-That’s what got me into counseling, psychoanalysis and many other self-care experiences.
+Growing up in an alcoholic family taught me how to be vigilant to my surroundings- how to manipulate others and how to be extraordinarily loyal.
+I needed new coping mechanisms.
+That’s what got me into counselling, psychoanalysis, and other self-care experiences.

-Surviving a bedroom fire in my New York City flat put me in the Burn Unit at St. Vincent’s Hospital.
-That first night I talked to another patient for hours, whose pain was unmanageable.
+Surviving a bedroom fire in my New York City apartment left me in the Burn Unit at St. Vincent’s Hospital.
+On that first night, I talked to another patient for hours because their pain was unmanageable.
 There I witnessed mindfulness and positive psychology in action.

 Other personal experiences were connected to children and families; the psychosocial and biopsychosocial needs of loved ones and the success or failure of the systems involved in their care.
-This was the birthplace for my passion in helping individuals’ mental health, families, and childrens’ organizations succeed.
-Hence, my interest in NGO’s and non-profit groups.
+This inspired me to work with NGOs and non-profit groups that focused on the wellbeing of individuals, families, and children.